Logo - Business Development Bank of Canada - BDC

 Now you’re ready to start gathering ideas.
 It’s common to begin with a challenge—for example, a new technology, unanswered customer need, production bottleneck, product issue or pricing—then find ideas to solve it.

-• Put up a white board in the cafeteria or by the coffee machine on which a weekly challenge could be posted for employees to propose ideas.
+- Put up a whiteboard in the cafeteria or by the coffee machine on which a weekly challenge could be posted for employees to propose ideas.

-“Your team often sees the blind spots of the owner and leadership,” Walkowiak says.
-“They see what’s around the corner and what’s shaping the marketplace.
-The trick is to tap into this organizational knowledge.”
+Your team often sees the blind spots of the owner and leadership.
+They see what’s around the corner and what’s shaping the marketplace.
+The trick is to tap into this organizational knowledge.

 External sources of ideas may include:

 Once you’ve collected ideas, the next step is to choose a few of the most compelling or high-potential ones for more in-depth exploration.
-For this important step of prioritization, it’s helpful to use simple frameworks (for example, a business model canvas, which is a visual chart often used to develop or document a business model) and selection criteria (e.g. feasibility, competencies, profitability).
+For this critical step of prioritization, it’s helpful to use simple frameworks (for example, a business model canvas, a visual chart often used to develop or document a business model) and selection criteria (e.g. feasibility, competencies, profitability).
 Then, teams can vote for the most promising ideas during a town hall or ideation session.

 3. Validate

-“Have a mechanism to validate very early in the game if the product or service is desired by your target customers and if they are willing to pay for it,” Walkowiak says.
+Have a mechanism to validate very early in the game if your target customers desire the product or service and if they are willing to pay for it.

-“Innovation must be based on evidence, not wishful thinking.
+Innovation must be based on evidence, not wishful thinking.
 You don’t want to spend too much time on it if it doesn’t have the potential to solve customers’ problems or answer an unsatisfied need.
 You need to be creative in how you test the idea without actually building it.
-The challenge is the difference between what customers say and what they will actually do.”
+The challenge is the difference between what customers say and what they will do.

 4. Implement and scale

 Once you’re comfortable that an idea has potential, it’s time to proceed to implementation.
-You can start small—for example, with a pilot or prototype—seek feedback as you work out any kinks, and scale.
+You can start small—for example, with a pilot or prototype—, seek feedback as you work out any kinks and scale.

 Constantly review the implementation to make sure it remains aligned with customer needs, pivot when necessary, and listen to employees and stakeholders to obtain feedback and adapt as needed.
-“Implementation has to be agile and iterative,” Walkowiak says.
+Implementation has to be agile and iterative.

-It’s also important to recognize that many ideas won’t achieve expected results.
+It’s also important to recognize that many ideas won’t achieve the expected results.
 Be sure to have a process for deciding when to abandon the idea.
 You should also be ready to learn from experiments to improve your chances next time.
 Employees shouldn’t be rewarded only when an idea has a successful result.
 Also reward creativity and learning.

 5. Measure your efforts